vineelyalamarthy/org.eclipse.rap/releng/org.eclipse.rap.qx.build/qx-build/readme.txt

    The qx.js is optimized for size and execution speed and thus hardly human readable.
 Therefore another file qx-debug.js is provided to ease debugging, tracing call stacks and so on.

+NOTE:
+  Due to legal issues the qx-build/source folder does NOT contain the following files and folders that can be found in the original qooxdoo source trunk:
+  - class/qx/theme/icon/Nuvola.js
+  - class/qx/theme/icon/CrystalClear.js
+  - class/qx/xml/Namespace.js
+  - class/qx/ui/table